koordinator-sh/website/docs/best-practices/colocation-of-spark-jobs.md

 NAME                      STATUS      ATTEMPTS   START                    FINISH                 AGE spark-tc-complex          RUNNING     1          2022-03-30T09:11:22Z     <no value>             14s
 ```
-Now, all pods submmited to namespace `spark-demo` will be switched to colocation mode, check spark-driver pod as below for example.
-We can see the protocols like`koordinator.sh/qosClass: BE` and `koordinator.sh/batch-cpu` are successfully injected to pod by Colocation Pofile.
+Now, all pods submitted to namespace `spark-demo` will be switched to colocation mode, check spark-driver pod as below for example.
+We can see the protocols like`koordinator.sh/qosClass: BE` and `koordinator.sh/batch-cpu` are successfully injected to pod by Colocation Profile.
 ```
 apiVersion: v1
 kind: Pod